Billy Vaughn: Biography

 The Billy Vaughn Orchestra began touring in 1965 with numerous sell-out tours throughout Japan, Brazil, and South Korea.

 In the late 1960s and early 1970s, Vaughn lived in Palm Springs, California.
 He died of peritoneal mesothelioma at Palomar Hospital in Escondido, California, on September 26, 1991, aged 72.
-He and his wife Marion are buried at the Oak Hill Memorial Park in Escondido.
+He and his wife Marion are buried at the Oak Hill Memorial Park in North Hollywood.

 The Billy Vaughn Orchestra, co-owned and managed by his son, Richard Smith Vaughn Jr., is still a touring big band.
 Produced by the Tate Corporation, Japan, it toured Japan in 2013, 2014, and again in 2018 to sell-out audiences.